Cognitive Psychologist Career (Salary + Duties + Interviews)

 How Did Cognitive Psychology Start?

 Ulric Neisser studied at Harvard University and Swarthmore College.
 He worked with some of the greatest psychologists at the time, including one of the founders of Gestalt psychology.
-Gestalt psychology is another field of psychology that challenged behaviorism and considered how thinking and cognition factored into behaviors.
-When Neisser went to Harvard for his doctorate, he studied “experimental psychology.”
-After further research, mainly focused on thought, memory, and perception, he published “Cognitive Psychology.”
+Gestalt psychology is another field that challenged behaviorism and considered how thinking and cognition factored into behaviors.
+When Neisser went to Harvard for his doctorate, he studied "experimental psychology."
+After further research, mainly focused on thought, memory, and perception, he published "Cognitive Psychology."
 To this day, he is considered the father of cognitive psychology.

 Is Cognitive Psychology a Science?